-Electricity throughout Highland Bridge will be available from 100 percent carbon free and renewable sources, including hydro-electric and the Twin Cities largest urban solar array.
-The one-megawatt solar array will be built atop a legacy land parcel still owned by Ford Motor Company, located adjacent to Highland Bridge.
-When fully built, Highland Bridge is expected to consume approximately five megawatts of electricity while Xcel’s adjacent facilities will produce nearly 20 megawatts of renewable energy.
+Electricity throughout Highland Bridge will be available from 100 percent carbon free and renewable sources and the Twin Cities largest urban solar array.
+A one-megawatt solar array will be built by Xcel Energy atop a legacy land parcel still owned by Ford Motor Company, located adjacent to Highland Bridge.

-All larger commercial and multifamily residential buildings will be solar-ready and LEED or B3 Certified, as well as comply with SB 2030 and the Saint Paul Sustainable Building Policy.
-The row homes will be Energy Star and LEED certified and offer an all-electric option for residents.
-Buildings will use an estimated 30 percent less indoor water and 50 percent less outdoor water compared to typical designs.
+All larger commercial and multifamily residential buildings are solar-ready and LEED or B3 Certified and comply with SB 2030 and the Saint Paul Sustainable Building Policy.
+The row homes are Energy Star and LEED certified and offer an all-electric option for residents.
+Buildings use an estimated 30 percent less indoor water and 50 percent less outdoor water compared to typical designs.

-Stormwater in Highland Bridge will be collected for onsite treatment including the creative reuse of stormwater in the project’s central water feature.
-The stormwater system will improve area water quality by capturing 94 percent of total suspended solids and improve the capture of phosphorus by 75 percent.
-This remarkable stormwater-centered amenity will also be used as public, recreational space for activities including kayaking and ice skating.
-Combined with almost three acres of biofiltration, the overall system will help regulate the steady, predictable flow of clean water into Hidden Falls Regional Park and the Mississippi River.
+Stormwater infrastructure at Highland Bridge includes a combination of engineered and natural systems and is the heart of the 122-acre development.
+Stormwater is collected in the central water feature, where it serves as the spine of the vibrant public recreational space.
+Area water quality is improved as 94 percent of total suspended solids and 75 percent of phosphorus is captured.
+Combined with almost three acres of biofiltration, the overall system helps regulate the steady, predictable flow of clean water into Hidden Falls Regional Park and the Mississippi River.

 Reconnecting Hidden Falls

-Highland Bridge’s stormwater strategy also reconnects and rejuvenates Hidden Falls Creek, which was buried and paved over prior to construction of the original Ford plant.
+Highland Bridge’s stormwater strategy also reconstructs Hidden Falls Creek, which was buried and paved over prior to construction of the original Ford plant.
 Previously, hard surfaces sent untreated runoff downstream, destabilizing the underground creek and sending untreated water into the Mississippi River.
-The central stormwater system will reduce the discharge from the site to Hidden Falls by 98 percent.

-More than a thousand trees will be planted throughout Highland Bridge, including but not limited to the 50-plus acres of public and open space.
-Widened boulevard plantings will feature non-invasive species, mostly native.
-The parks and civic spaces will also include natural, native landscaping selections that will offer changes from season to season.
-In addition, predicted landscaping will use 50 percent less water than a traditionally irrigated site.
-Landscaped walking trails will connect to the adjacent trail system and neighborhoods.
+More than 1,000 trees will ultimately be planted throughout Highland Bridge, including the 50+ acres of public and open space.
+Widened boulevards feature mostly native plant species.
+The parks and civic spaces also include native landscaping selections that offer visual interest as they change from season to season.
+In addition, the natural landscaping uses 50 percent less water than a traditionally irrigated site.
+Landscaped walking trails connect to the adjacent trail system and neighborhoods.

-A variety of transit options will provide reduced or emission-free alternatives for residents.
-A minimum of a hundred electric vehicle charging stations will be added to the vertical developments of the site.
-The entries of all buildings will be within a quarter mile of public transit and it is anticipated that the site will include shared transport options—including a car sharing hub, scooters and other modes of transit.
-Ten miles of pedestrian and bike paths will be added, along with ample bike parking stalls and infrastructure throughout the development.
+A variety of transportation options provide reduced or emission-free alternatives for residents.
+The vertical developments at Highland Bridge will have electric vehicle charging stations.
+It is anticipated that the site will include shared transport options—including a car sharing hub, scooters and other modes of transportation.
+Ten miles of pedestrian and bike paths are complemented with ample bike parking stalls.